 I understand the rumor mill about an Apple tablet is churning up and the idea excites me (Chris Dawson has a nice take on this - I agree to a point, but there is already so much fantastic content on the web to offset lack of texbooks).
 Apple has this secret sauce that makes the user interface so completely pleasant.

-Published on Monday, July 27, 2009 (about 9 years, 4 months, and 3 weeks ago).
+Published on Monday, July 27, 2009 (9 years, 6 months, and 4 weeks ago).
 Posted in: Educational Tech Design platform